SeaDve/Kooha/README.md

 the runtime requirements mentioned below installed, or your distro doesn't support it.
 For troubleshooting purposes the [screen cast compatibility page](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/Screencast-Compatibility) of `xdg-desktop-portal-wlr` wiki may be helpful in determining if your distro has support for it out of the box.
-If your distro supports it, but it still doesn't work, you can also check for the [troubleshooting checklist](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/%22It-doesn't-work%22-Troubleshooting-Checklist).
+If it does, but it still doesn't work, you can also check for the [troubleshooting checklist](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/%22It-doesn't-work%22-Troubleshooting-Checklist).

 ## ⚙️ Hidden Configuration Options